Classes 1-34 are all goods related classes, while classes 35-45 are service related.

 Electrical and Scientific Apparatus

-Apparatuses for the transmission and play-back of audio also fall under class 9.
-Examples include:
+Apparatuses which help with the transmission and playback of audio also fall under Class 9, including things such as:

 - Answering machines

 - Cassette players